 In December 2001, White Mountains, the Benfield Group plc and several other private investors established Montpelier and its wholly owned subsidiary Montpelier Reinsurance Ltd. ("Montpelier Re").
 Montpelier Re is a Bermuda-domiciled insurance and reinsurance company that was formed with approximately \$1.0 billion in capital to respond to the then favorable underwriting and pricing environment in the reinsurance industry.
 Montpelier Re has initially focused on property reinsurance business.
-Montpelier Re is rated "A-" (Excellent, the fourth highest of fifteen ratings) by A.M.
+Montpelier Re is rated "A-" (Excellent) by A.M.
 Best.
 On October 15, 2002, Montpelier successfully completed an initial public offering and its common shares are listed on the New York Stock Exchange.
 Through holdings of common shares and warrants, White Mountains owns approximately 21% of Montpelier on a fully converted basis.
-As of December 31, 2002, White Mountains' investment in Montpelier consisted of 10,800,000 common shares valued at Montpelier's net written premiums totalled \$565.9 million and its net income was \$152.0 million in 2002, its first full year of operations.
+As of December 31, 2002, White Mountains' investment in Montpelier consisted of 10,800,000 common shares valued at \$16.67 per share and warrants to acquire an additional 4,781,572 common shares at \$16.67 per share that are exercisable until December, 2011.

+Montpelier's net written premiums totalled \$565.9 million and its net income was \$152.0 million in 2002, its first full year of operations.
 Montpelier's total assets as of December 31, 2002 and 2001 were \$1.8 billion and \$1.0 billion and its shareholders' equity was \$1.3 billion and \$860.7 million.